A risk factor is something that increases your likelihood of getting a disease or condition.

 with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing lung cancer.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-Some factors cannot be controlled, such as age, gender, or ethnicity.
+Some factors cannot be controlled, such as age and gender.
 Almost all lung cancer is found in people over the age of 40 years, but it is most common in men after the age of 65 years.
-African-Americans, both men and women, carry a substantially higher risk of lung cancer than Caucasians.

 It should be noted that although smokers carry the biggest burden of risk in developing lung cancer, it does occur in non-smokers.
 Like smokers, non-smokers are regularly exposed to airborne hazards that affect lung tissue and cause irritation and inflammation.

 Nearly 85% of all lung cancers are associated with smoking.
 It is considered a direct and main cause, especially with small cell cancer.
 Smoke and carcinogens (cancer-causing agents) are inhaled into the lungs before they are absorbed into the bloodstream.
 Smokers regularly expose their lungs to carcinogens that irritate and damage cells that line the respiratory tract.
 This irritation and damage can alter the DNA of the cells, increasing the rate of cellular turnover.
 The risk of lung cancer increases with the number of years as a smoker and the number of cigarettes smoked.
 Smoking also includes other forms of tobacco found in pipes and cigars.

 Long-term exposure to secondhand smoke also contributes to an increased risk of lung cancer.

 Exposure to asbestos is associated with a specific type of lung cancer called